stfc/PSyclone/tutorial/LFRic/background/LFRic_algorithm.md

 they will be referred to as "LFRic data objects".

-The important thing to note here is that algorithms (as well as other high-level code as drivers) operate on [full objects]( https://psyclone.readthedocs.io/en/stable/algorithm_layer.html) but **do not operate directly on object data** (or, in OO terminology, *must not break encapsulation*).
-The data is accessed in the [PSy layer]( LFRic_PSy.md) via the required object proxies.
+The important thing to note here is that algorithms (as well as other high-level code such as drivers) operate on [full objects]( https://psyclone.readthedocs.io/en/stable/algorithm_layer.html) but **do not operate directly on object data** (or, in OO terminology, *must not break encapsulation*).
+The data is accessed in the [PSy layer]( LFRic_PSy.md) via the required object accessor class, referred to as *proxy* in the LFRic code.

 ### Objects and encapsulation

-The above mentioned objects are defined in the LFRic infrastructure as:
+The above mentioned classes are defined in the LFRic infrastructure as:

 * Fields: `field_type` and `integer_field_type`;
 * Operators: `operator_type` and `columnwise_operator_type`;
 * Scalars: `scalar_type`;

-and their definitions can be found in similarly-named modules in the `infrastructure` directory of the LFRic repository.
+and their implementations can be found in similarly-named modules in the `infrastructure` directory of the LFRic repository.

-The **object data is private**, whilst the methods (Fortran procedures) can be `private` (if used only by the parent object) or `public`ly available (e.g. a method to initialise a field or return a pointer to it).
+The **object data is private**, whilst the methods (Fortran procedures) can be `private` (if used only by the object) or `public`ly available (e.g. a method to initialise a field or return a pointer to it).

 ## Algorithm structure